 As a storehouse for large quantities of donated food, the main work of the Food Bank is to distribute this food to church pantries, homeless shelters and soup kitchens, shelters for battered women and after-school programs in Columbiana, Mahoning and Trumbull counties.

 The Food Bank also implements programs to further meet the needs of hungry people in our community.

-Begun in 2010 with support from the United Way of Youngstown and the Mahoning Valley, the Mobile Pantry Program is specifically designed to get food to individuals and families who live in underserved rural areas or do not currently have access to one of the Food Bank’s member agencies.
-The first, once-a-month distribution in July 2010 at Lakeview Assembly of God in Lake Milton served 74 people, and that number has grown to over 400 people per month.
-Currently, there are two distribution sites in Mahoning County: Lake Milton and Goshen.
+Began in 2010 with support from the United Way of Youngstown and the Mahoning Valley, the Mobile Pantry Program is specifically designed to get food to individuals and families who live in underserved rural areas or do not currently have access to one of the Food Bank’s member agencies.
+Currently, the Mahoning Mobile Pantry with the support of the United Way of Youngstown and Mahoning County serves people in need in Goshen.

-In April 2012, the Food Bank began operating mobile pantries in Trumbull County with a Nourishing Our Community grant from the ConAgra Foods Foundation.
+In April 2012, the Food Bank began operating mobile pantry in Mecca Township in Trumbull County with a Nourishing Our Community grant from the ConAgra Foods Foundation.

 In September 2012, the Food Bank began operating a mobile pantry in Hanoverton in Columbiana County with a Community Improvement Grant from the Governor's Office of Appalachia.